rc-tharun/SeekerScholar/README.md

    - **Value:** `https://seekerscholar-1.onrender.com` (or your backend URL)
    - **Environment:** Production (and Preview if desired)
 3. **Redeploy** your project after adding the variable
-   - The app will fail in production if this variable is not set (no localhost fallback)

-**Note:** The frontend code requires `VITE_API_BASE_URL` in production and will throw an error if missing.
-This prevents accidental localhost calls in production.
+**Note:** The frontend code defaults to `https://seekerscholar-1.onrender.com` in production if `VITE_API_BASE_URL` is not set, so the app will work even without the env var.
+However, setting it explicitly is recommended for clarity.

 **Backend:**
 Optional environment variables (create `.env` in `backend/` or set in deployment platform):